MEGAN TAYLOR WILLIAMS

 Hi, I’m Megan!

-I’m an artist, educator, and community developer with a passion for equitable, justice-oriented work in all spheres.
+I’m an community developer, educator, and artist with a passion for equitable, justice-oriented work in all spheres.

 Scroll down to learn about me and my work.